netxms/netxms-doc/admin/quickstart.rst

 If you have enabled automatic network discovery, wait for initial network discovery completion.
 This process can take time, depending on size and complexity of your network.
-For large networks, we recommend that you let NetXMS run over night to gather the majority of network information available.
+For large networks, we recommend that you let
+|product_name| run over night to gather the majority of network information available.
-You can watch discovery progress in a real time using NetXMS Management Console.
+You can watch discovery progress in a real time using |product_name| Management Console.
 Go to :guilabel:`Object Browser` or open default network map and see for new devices and networks.

 Please note that for successful network discovery your network must meet the following requirements:

-- NetXMS server must have access to switches and routers via SNMP.
+- |product_name| server must have access to switches and routers via SNMP.
 - All your network devices credentials(community string and password for v3) should be added to default credential list in :guilabel:`Network Discovery` view.